openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 The `trip_attributes` object **may** have the following key value pairs:

 - `driver_type` (enum, required): type of driver operating the device: `human`, `semi_autonomous`, `autonomous`
 - `driver_id` (UUID, [Optional](../general-information.md#optional-fields)): consistent unique identifier of the primary driver.
-Could be based on software version or an internal human driver id.
+Universal identifier of a specific driver, static across operators, like a driver's license number.
+Could also be used as a lookup in an agency's internal driver system.
+For autonomous or remote operations, could be based on software version, or an internal remote human driver id.
+- `permit_number` (string, [Optional](../general-information.md#optional-fields)) - The permit number of the individual or organization that is operating the vehicle
 - `app_name` (text, [Optional](../general-information.md#optional-fields)): name of the app used to reserve the trip which could be provider's app or 3rd party app
 - `requested_time` ([Timestamp][ts], [Optional](../general-information.md#optional-fields)): when the customer requested the trip
+- `pickup_address` (text, [Optional](../general-information.md#optional-fields)): street address where the trip originated from
+- `dropoff_address` (text, [Optional](../general-information.md#optional-fields)): street address where the trip ended
 - `has_payload` (boolean, [Optional](../general-information.md#optional-fields)): is there any payload for any delivery included in the device at trip start.
 1 = loaded, 0 = empty
 - `range` (integer, [Optional](../general-information.md#optional-fields)): estimated range in meters based on energy levels in device at trip start
 - `identification_required` (boolean, [Optional](../general-information.md#optional-fields)): does the cargo require providing customer identification before trip start or upon delivery?